alvarovitta/Azure-Security/Top-10-Baseline-Azure-Security-Policies.md

 # Top 10 Baseline Azure Security Policies

 Use the following guidance as described in this section to configure the top 10 baseline security policies you should start with in Azure .
-As your organization security and compliance evolves, more azure policies will need to be implemented.
+As your organization security and compliance policies evolve, more azure policies will need to be implemented.